 Guide Dog Puppies

-Inmates with physical, intellectual or mental handicaps can receive a wide variety of programs that meet their specific needs, such as occupational and physical therapy, group psychotherapy, SST (social skills training), assertion training and introspection programs.
+Inmates with physical, intellectual or mental handicaps can receive a wide variety of programs that meet their specific needs, such as occupational and physical therapy, group psychotherapy, SST (social skills training) and introspection programs.